weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 * Simple matter of coding to augment core calls
   * It's a simple matter as there is a wegoee CLI _note: wegoee is an example name_
 * Minimal testing matrix
   * Core version tests only core features.
-Those tests should pass for the wegoee CLI
+Core tests should pass for the wegoee CLI

 #### Cons
 * Challenges with keeping EE up to date with core